nikfrank/checkers-cp-workshop/README.md

 ### improving decision

 ok, we got the computer player moving his pieces around.
 However, he's a horrendous player!
-Let's get back to the top of the `makeCPMove` function and write some better decision logic.
+Let's get back to the top of the `makeCPmove` function and write some better decision logic.

 <sub>./src/Game.js</sub>
 ```js